Podcast: Play in new window

 In the past, phone-based navigation was mainly used by pedestrians, but Google changed the game when it introduced turn-by-turn travel with Google maps.

-A few snippets of info about our global GPS system.
-Read the Pingdom article for more.
+A few snippets of info about our global system.

-- There are always at least 24 active GPS satellites circling Earth, although today there are more than 30, including a couple of spares.
-Their orbits spread out so no matter where on Earth you are, you’ll have at least six of them in your line of sight.
+- At least 24 active satellites circle the Earth, although today there are more than 30, including a couple of spares.
+Their orbits spread out so no matter where you are, you’ll have at least six of them in your line of sight.

-- Each GPS satellite goes around the world once every 12 hours.
-The satellites travel 12,500 miles (20,000 km) above us at roughly 7,000 miles per hour (11,000 km per hour).
+- Each satellite goes around the world once every 12 hours.
+The satellites are above us 12,500 miles (20,000 km) and move at roughly 7,000 miles per hour (11,000 km per hour).
 They have small boosters so they can adjust their path when needed.

-- GPS went public due to a tragedy.
+- The system went public due to a tragedy.
 In 1983, the Soviets shot down a Korean Air Lines flight after it entered Soviet airspace due to a navigation error.
 The incident killed all 269 passengers.
-This disaster resulted in President Ronald Reagan ordering the Unites States military to make the Global Positioning System available for civilian use when completed to avoid a repeat of the Korean Air disaster.
+This disaster resulted in President Ronald Reagan ordering the Unites States military to make the Global Positioning System available for civilian use when completed to avoid a repeat of similar air disasters

 - NAVSTAR is the US military name for the Global Positioning System.